wattlebirdaz/bashcms2_contents/posts/20200407_bashtechniques2/main.md

 Things like regular expressions, ranges, BEGIN/END, etc will go into PATTERN.
 For more information look [here](https://www.gnu.org/software/gawk/manual/html_node/Pattern-Overview.html#Pattern-Overview).

-In Action, you can plug in what you want the program to do when the input matches the pattern.
+In ACTION, you can plug in what you want the program to do when the input matches the pattern.
 It can be expressions, control statements(if , for, while and do), compound statements and so on.
 For more information, look [here](https://www.gnu.org/software/gawk/manual/html_node/Action-Overview.html#Action-Overview).
 Note that multiple actions can be set for a pattern by putting a semicolon between them i.e `PATTERN1{ACTION1a;ACTION1b;ACTION1c;...}`

 Here is a question.